wprogLK/spring-boot-jwt-protected-vue-example/README.md

 <div style="text-align:center">

 # Spring-boot-jwt-protected-vue-example
 A basic fullstack example of how to protect a REST api with JWT based on MariaDB, SpringBoot and VueJS.
+Note: This project is currently under development and not yet working.

 ## Build with
 [![MariaDB][MariaDB-shield]][MariaDB-url]